pardis-mdd/Analysis-of-test-results/README.md

 ## Usage 🖥️

 1. Upload Test Result PDF: Click on the "Upload" button to select and upload the test result PDF file.
-2. AI Analysis: Once the file is uploaded, the AI algorithms will automatically extract relevant data and perform analysis.
+2. AI Analysis (Coming Soon): Once the file is uploaded, the AI algorithms will automatically extract relevant data and perform analysis.
 3. View Analysis Report: The analysis report will be displayed on the screen, providing insights and interpretations of the test results.
+For a preview of the report format, you can use the tests in the tests folder for blood test and blood sugar test.